 I am delighted to be showing at the International Printmaking Bienale in Duoro, Portugal, invited by one of my finest printroom artists Danielle Creenaune.

-I am thrilled to be working on a new exhibition for late 2018: ‘Dissent and Displacement’ at The New Walk Museum and Art Gallery, Leicester.
+I am working on a new exhibition for 2018 / 2019: ‘Dissent and Displacement’ at The New Walk Museum and Art Gallery, Leicester.
 Read the working brief here.
 If anyone has interesting connections with Leicester please do contact me!

 A fascinating piece about dentistry under the Third Reich, including my grandfather Dr Erich Isakowitz.
 Read Malcolm Bishop’s article in the Dental Historian.